Blog

 To increase ecosystem transparency, Rayls Proof-of-Usage (PoU) is a mechanism that captures private institutional transaction fee value within Rayls Privacy Nodes and Private Networks and post public records to the Rayls Public Chain.
 This ensures visibility and verifiability of network usage and value across the entire Rayls ecosystem, instilling trust.

-Rayls is already generating ~$100k per month within private chains.
+Significant transaction fees are already being processed within Rayls private chains.
 To see this for yourself, check out the live, public PoU dashboard: Rayls Token (RLS) Payments Dashboard.
 The dashboard captures payments performed on-chain by institutions using the private chains and in the future it will also show live usage data (e.g. numbers of transaction), which will be sent directly from private nodes to the Rayls public chain, increasing the transparency even further.

 Validators